Ozzy Osbourne Band: 1994–2003

 Despite describing his retirement as "absolutely for real", Osbourne returned to his music career just two years later, claiming that "Retirement sucked.
 It wasn't too long before I started getting antsy and writing songs again."
 In the meantime, Inez had joined Alice in Chains and Wylde had formed Pride & Glory, meaning the singer had to recruit a new band – in 1994, he began rehearsing with Bob Daisley, former David Lee Roth and Whitesnake guitarist Steve Vai, and former Hardline drummer Deen Castronovo.
 This lineup fell apart early the next year, with Zakk Wylde and Geezer Butler brought in to replace Vai and Daisley on the Ozzmosis album.

-Osbourne's first show after returning took place in Nottingham, England in June 1995 and featured former Testamentguitarist Alex Skolnick as part of the lineup.
+Osbourne's first show after returning took place in Nottingham, England in June 1995 and featured former Testament guitarist Alex Skolnick as part of the lineup.
 However, a few weeks later, he was informed that he would not be joining the band.
 The role was instead given to Joe Holmes, another former David Lee Roth band member, who began rehearsing with the group in July.
 The Retirement Sucks Tour commenced in August with a string of South American shows as part of Monsters of Rock, after which Castronovo was fired due to differences with Osbourne, and replaced by the returning Randy Castillo.
 Another change in personnel came in January 1996, when Butler left the tour due to homesickness, with Osbourne enlisting former bassist Mike Inez to take his place for the rest of the shows.